pulumi/docs/pulumi-hugo/themes/default/content/resources/getting-started-with-kubernetes-aws/index.md

     youtube_url:

     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2024-03-25T09:00:00.000-07:00
+    sortable_date: 2024-06-11T09:00:00.000-07:00

     # Duration of the webinar.
-    duration: 1 hour
+    duration: 90 minutes
     # "virtual" will be shown under "show virtual events only", otherwise shown as City, State (seattle, wa)
     location: virtual

     # Description of the webinar.
     description: |
-        Getting started with Kubernetes doesn't have to be complex!
-Pulumi's infrastructure-as-code (IaC) platform can help remove the complexity and enable even beginner developers to use any programming language to provision modern infrastructure.

-        In this session, you will learn the fundamentals of building and deploying containerized workloads and get an introduction to Pulumi's IaC platform and deployment on AWS.
+        In this session, you will learn the fundamentals of building and deploying containerized workloads and get an introduction to Pulumi’s IaC platform and deployment on AWS.

         We’ll guide you through setting up an Amazon EKS cluster on AWS and deploying a containerized workload to the cluster.